 Who are the Coaches?

 WHBL is run ENTIRELY by volunteers.
 Coaches are usually parents like yourself, who enjoy the game and love interacting with the players.
 Coaches are responsible for making a batting order, assigning positions on the field, and providing guidance regarding baseball skills.
 Training is available.
-Please consider signing up as a coach / assistant coach / team manager when you are registering your child.
+Please consider signing up as as a Head Coach, Team Manager/Assistant Coach or a Health and Safety Manager when you are registering your child.

 Who are the Umpires?